Lasslos/TradingBot/README.md

 - Simple_Conservative: See amount categories above
 - TitForTat: Bid very low amounts, then slowly increase the bid, then drop back to zero.
 - Random: Calculate average and bid slightly above it.
-- Good: Randomize some bids to be less predictable.

 # Last rounds
 If win condition is not reached, use all of the money to win the last rounds.